-At the end of time, the point of controversy will be over the seventh-day Sabbath observance since all the other 9 commandments are publicly accepted.
-But the crisis will rise when symbolic Babylon prevails upon the state to enforce Sunday observance by civil law and seeks to punish all dissidents (Rev. 13:12–17).
+The point of controversy will be over the seventh day Sabbath observance since all the other 9 commandments are accepted by the Christian world.
+But the crisis will rise when symbolic Babylon prevails upon the state to enforce Sunday observance by civil law (Blue Laws) and seeks to punish all dissidents (Revelation 13:12–17).

 In His service,